Front Range Fed

 Why I Love This Recipe

 • The crust.
-We'll start with the homemade pie crust - it uses a combination of butter and shortening to create a delicious, flakey pie crust that holds up beautifully to the juicy rhubarb filling.
-(Note- feel free to use your favorite crust here - I used this one from Sally's Baking Addiction.)
+We'll start with the homemade pie crust - it uses a combination of butter and shortening to create a delicious, flaky pie crust that holds up beautifully to the juicy rhubarb filling.
+I love this with a homemade buttery pie crust, but a good store-bought crust works too if you want to make things easier.

-• Easy.
+• Easy to make ahead.
 I won't lie - making a pie takes time and forethought, especially if you are making a homemade crust.
-But the process is actually super simple if you plan ahead a little.
-I love making the pie crust a day ahead, then just assembling and baking the pie the next day.
+But the process is actually super simple if you just plan a little.
+I make the pie crust a day ahead, then just assemble and bake the pie the next day.
 Breaking the process up like that makes it feel a lot easier.

 Key Ingredients